-Dr. Jordan says, “Mom would clean the teeth, Dad would fix them, and whenever I was asked what I wanted to be when I grew up, the answer was, ‘A dentist!’”
+Dr. Jordan says her mom would clean the teeth and her dad would fix them, so whenever she was asked what she wanted to be when she was growing up, the answer was a dentist.
 She explored other careers from time to time but always returned to her roots.

 She attended Clemson University and received her Bachelor of Arts degree in political science in 2011, then earned her Doctor of Dental Medicine degree from the Dental College of Georgia at Augusta University in 2016.
 Throughout her undergraduate and postgraduate years, Dr. Jordan received many awards for her academic and leadership skills.
-After completing her general practice residency at the University of Utah Hospital, she officially became the newest dentist at Blankenship Family Dentistry.
+After completing her general practice residency at the University of Utah Hospital, she joined Blankenship Family Dentistry.